erxes/erxes/docs/docs/components/Spinner/spinner.md

 ---
-id: spinners
+id: spinner
-title: Spinners
+title: Spinner
 ---

-import { SpinnerComponent } from "./spinners.js"
+import { SpinnerComponent } from "./spinner.js"

 <p>Spinners can be used to show the loading state in your projects.</p>